 Nothing is ever very far away when you stay on the Isles of Scilly but heading inland and exploring the nature trails and walking along some of the coastal paths, the islands did feel wild and remote.
 I loved the rewarding Holy Vale walk on St Mary’s which culminated in an isolated arc of sand with the Atlantic stretching off into the distance.
 On St Martin’s, it’s quite a walk from the harbour (via a well placed bakery for provisions) across the island to Great Bay but the wild flowers, sea views and gently rolling heathland make it an enjoyable ramble.
 There are also themed guided walks available covering the history, flora and fauna of the islands.

-So, would we visited the Isles of Scilly again?
+So, would we visit the Isles of Scilly again?
 Absolutely.

 More on the Isles of Scilly:

 Have you visited the Isles of Scilly with kids?
 Let me know in the comments below.